etaliafe/berkeley-ml/README.md

 The notebook entitled "assigment_3_notebook.ipynb" (https://github.com/etaliafe/berkeley-ml/blob/main/assignment_3_notebook.ipynb) contains the classifier analysis.

+Next Steps & Recommendations
+Next steps for this analysis would be to include time execution time as an additional metric to consider in deciding the best classifier.
+Other next steps include performing analyses around overfitting on each classifier to ensure that the models are not overfitting on the data.
+I would recommend both of these next steps, to further refine which classifier performs the best against the data set.

 # What Drives the price of a car?
 The notebook entitled "prompt_II_taliaferro.ipynb" (https://github.com/etaliafe/berkeley-ml/blob/main/prompt_II_taliaferro.ipynb) is an analytis on the different features that determine the price of a car.
 It contains the analysis and recommendations to used car dealers on how to tune their used car inventory to sell cars at higher prices.